cosinekitty/astronomy/source/python/README.md

 | [`Time`](#Time) | `time` | The date and time for which to calculate the Moon's position and velocity. |

 ### Returns: [`StateVector`](#StateVector)
-The Moon's position and velocity vectors in J2000 equatorial coordinates.
+The Moon's position and velocity vectors in J2000 equatorial coordinates (EQJ).

 ---